HamedZakeri1993/walkthru2/README.md

 # walkthru2

+## Introduction
-Sample Repo for walk through 2nd of fast ai course
+This is a sample repo for walkthrough 2 of fast ai course this is another paragraph.

+## More details

+Here is a list:

+  - First
+  - Second